Buying properties in Ireland – Mortgage

 Our Triggers

 It is our 3rd year in Ireland.
 Since coming here, we have been renting in the same place.
-We love this place we are renting because it close to the train station, shops and schools.
-If we had it any other way, we really want to stay here for the long haul.
-However, there are some factors that is causing a bit of anxiety with our rental.
+We love this place we are renting because it is close to the train station, shops and schools.
+If we had it our way, we would really want to stay here for the long haul.
+However, there are some factors that are causing a bit of anxiety with our rental.

-First is the yearly rent increase.
+First, there is the yearly rent increase.
 Since we are in a rent pressure zone, the yearly increment is limited to 2%.
-We have got 2 rent increment so far.
-Rent take up 1/2 of my take home pay, with the increments there will be a point where I would not be able to afford staying here.
-I also checked with some friends, they have not got rent increase since staying in their places in South Dublin 4 years ago.
+We have had 2 rent increments so far.
+Rent takes up half of my take-home pay, and with the increments, there will be a point where I will not be able to afford to stay here.
+I also checked with some friends; they have not had a rent increase since moving into their places in South Dublin 4 years ago.

 Then there is this “rumour” after the Irish election that the government is thinking of removing the rent pressure zone.
-There is talk that by removing the rent pressure zone, government is expecting more investment in construction of new houses.
-They think investors will think of the profit they can get, therefore invest more in building.
-Crazy that the government will think of troubling the people staying in Ireland and appeasing the rich, but that was our fear.
+There is talk that by removing the rent pressure zone, the government is expecting more investment in the construction of new houses.
+They think investors will consider the profit they can get and therefore invest more in building.
+It seems crazy that the government would think of troubling the people living in Ireland to appease the rich, but that was our fear.

-Finally, we were told that our rental contract for this property lapse after 6 years.
-That we have to sign a new contract after 6 years, and that time is coming fast.
-So we are not sure what it means by signing a new contract or even if it will happen.
-We just want to avoid the unknown after 6th year.
+Finally, we were told that our rental contract for this property lapses after 6 years, and that we have to sign a new contract at that point, which is coming up fast.
+So we are not sure what signing a new contract means, or even if it will happen.
+We just want to avoid the unknown after the 6th year.

 The Situation in Ireland

-This is the year 2024, there is a housing crisis in Ireland.
-There is not enough houses on sale and the government is missing it’s yearly target for house construction.
-When I took up this job in Ireland, the hiring managed did say that the only cost of living trouble facing Ireland is the housing shortage.
-It’s a shortage that started around 2018, made worse in COVID when there’s no construction work happening.
-Ireland’s economy is growing, it is an EU country.
-There are tech and pharmaceutical businesses here that is attracting a lot of workers from overseas.
+This is the year 2024, and there is a housing crisis in Ireland.
+There are not enough houses for sale, and the government is missing its yearly target for house construction.
+When I took up this job in Ireland, the hiring manager did say that the only cost of living trouble facing Ireland is the housing shortage.
+It’s a shortage that started around 2018, made worse during COVID when there was no construction work happening.
+Ireland’s economy is growing, and it is an EU country.
+There are tech and pharmaceutical businesses here that are attracting a lot of workers from overseas.

-When we arrived here in 2022, news were showing 50 people queueing up to see one house for rent.
-Things has gotten better since 2024 in the rental market.
-There’s more rental properties, mainly apartments in the market.
-However houses for sales is still very low.
+When we arrived here in 2022, the news showed 50 people queueing up to see one house for rent.
+Things have gotten better since 2024 in the rental market.
+There are more rental properties, mainly apartments, on the market.
+However, houses for sale are still very scarce.

 The situation in Ireland is not unique.
-Countries like Australia and UK is also facing housing shortages in key cities.
+Countries like Australia and the UK are also facing housing shortages in key cities.

 Started with a poster

 One day I saw this poster near the company canteen.
 We have a small Bank of Ireland office near the canteen.
-Thought we would go and have a look at how to get a mortgage.
+We thought we would go and have a look at how to get a mortgage.
 We went to the proper bank branch for the open day, not the small one in the office.
 It was also a Saturday, typically not a day banks are open.
-Since the name is “open day”, we though it would be a booth and we can ask questions and see what we can do.
+Since the name is “open day”, we thought it would be a booth and we could ask questions and see what we could do.
 When we arrived, the bank agent took us into her office and explained the process.
-At the end, we sat down with her to start the application process for the mortgage.
+In the end, we sat down with her to start the application process for the mortgage.
 There are a lot of differences in the process here vs what we are used to in Malaysia.

-As a guideline, First time buyers maximum mortgage limit is 4 times your gross annual income with the mortgage capped at 90% of the purchase price.
-Second time buyers maximum mortgage is 3.5 times gross income with a cap also of 90% of the purchase price.
-She also explained since we are renting, if we found a more expensive house, they can apply a “stress” condition.
-Where they take how much we pay for rental as a way to show affordability, and use that as a way to increase the mortgage.
-Also as I later found out, I only used my base salary for calculation of the loans.
-They also can take into account my bonuses and some other allowances.
+As a guideline, first-time buyers’ maximum mortgage limit is 4 times your gross annual income, with the mortgage capped at 90% of the purchase price.
+Second-time buyers’ maximum mortgage is 3.5 times gross income, with a cap also of 90% of the purchase price.
+She also explained that since we are renting, if we found a more expensive house, they could apply a “stress” condition, where they take how much we pay in rent as a way to show affordability and use that to increase the mortgage.
+Also, as I later found out, I had only used my base salary for the loan calculation.
+They can also take into account my bonuses and some other allowances.

 Starting the Application

-The goal for the first step of application is to get a document called “Approval in Principle (AIP)”.
+The goal of the first step of the application is to get a document called “Approval in Principle (AIP)”.
 This document tells the agent and seller that the bank has approved the mortgage to a certain amount.
-We need to provide this document in all bidding we did for properties.
+We need to provide this document for all the bids we made on properties.

-We did not bring any documentation when we went to see the bank open day.
-The bank agent aske few question like how much is my base salary, how much savings I have in the bank and I was able to show her the balance in my bank account through the phone app.
-Of course she also took down the details of the bank accounts that I own.
+We did not bring any documentation when we went to the bank’s open day.
+The bank agent asked a few questions, like what my base salary was and how much savings I had in the bank, and I was able to show her the balance in my bank account through the phone app.
+Of course, she also took down the details of the bank accounts that I own.

 The tough one was questions about my bank account in Malaysia and the mortgage that I currently have back home.
-We also need to tell her how many years of the mortgage left and what’s the interest on our loan.
-Those were information that I did not have that time so we put in some number.
+We also needed to tell her how many years were left on the mortgage and what the interest rate on our loan was.
+Those were details I did not have at the time, so we put in some numbers.

 The “interview” took about an hour to talk through.
-After that we got access to a mortgage portal.
-That’s when we need to enter the “real” information and provide the documentation to prove funds and income.
+After that, we got access to a mortgage portal.
+That’s when we needed to enter the “real” information and provide the documentation to prove funds and income.
 Nothing too complicated.
-Mainly salary slip, revenue documents and loads of bank statement.
-Once they are satisfied with the documents, we got our AIP in days and can start our house hunting.
+Mainly a salary slip, revenue documents, and loads of bank statements.
+Once they were satisfied with the documents, we got our AIP within days and could start our house hunting.